KatherineMichel/stanford-code-in-place-art-exhibit-experiment/README.md

 * Get bot up and running
 * Set bot to use "Negative" Algorithm only
-* Set bot to use "The Deep (Beneath Still Waters) photo collection
+* Set bot to use "The Deep (Beneath Still Waters)" photo collection

 ## Milestones